avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Transport
-* How did you get here today?
-* What is your favourite mode of transport?
-* Do you ever use public transport?
-* Do you like the transport system in your country?
-* What is the difference between taking a bus and taking a train?
 ## Weather
 * What’s the weather like today?
 * What’s your favourite weather?